Center InformationBrittany Depp, MA, CCRP

-The CCS is a one-stop, full-service resource for companies committed to the highest quality clinical studies.
+The CCS is a one-stop, full-service resource for companies committed to the highest-quality clinical studies.
 The CCS provides sponsors with access to nationally renowned investigators and top-quality study coordinators and clinical trial participants, as well as a full spectrum of support services.
+Services include:

 - Ancillary Services

 Washington University School of Medicine is among the world's largest academic biomedical research centers.
-From its central location in St. Louis, Missouri, the School's world-renowned clinical investigators, nationally ranked hospital partners, cutting-edge research facilities and large, diverse patient population form the ideal environment for sponsoring clinical research.
+From its central location in St. Louis, Mo., the school's world-renowned clinical investigators, nationally ranked hospital partners, cutting-edge research facilities and large, diverse patient population form the ideal environment for sponsoring clinical research.